By Mark Nichol

 So, given that you’re not going to get big fuel gains from the basic 75hp model, as you might assume, we’d suggest that the turbo models are the pick, largely because they have a huge torque advantage: 205Nm at 1750rpm versus 118Nm at 2750rpm.
 And because it’s torque that determines how quick a car feels, you’ll find yourself having to work the lowest powered Corsa harder, which means it’ll likely prove less efficient in reality.

-There are no hybrid versions of the Corsa, because instead Vauxhall has jumped straight to a full electric model.
-That’s the one to go for if you want the lowest possible running costs from the car because, smartly, Vauxhall has made the Corsa-e feel very similar to the petrol models in every way.
+There are no hybrid versions of the Corsa, because instead Vauxhall has jumped straight to a full electric version - the Corsa-e.
+That’s the one to go for if you want the lowest possible running costs from the car because, smartly, Vauxhall has made the electric Corsa feel very similar to the petrol models in every way (check out our Corsa vs Corsa-e article for a proper comparison).
 It has a 222-mile claimed battery range (brilliant for a small hatchback), it loses nothing of the practicality of the petrol versions, and it’s better to drive because it’s the quickest and quietest of the lot.

 Anything Else I Should Know?

 The Corsa is very well equipped as standard.
-Base model versions, called Design, get 16-inch alloy wheels, air conditioning, a leather steering wheel, smartphone mirroring and loads of safety stuff.
+Base model versions, called Design, get 16-inch alloy wheels, climate control, a leather steering wheel, smartphone mirroring and loads of safety stuff.
 This is a very safe small hatchback, rated 4 stars by Euro NCAP but including some very modern active safety equipment.
 Automatic emergency braking, speed limit recognition and even driver drowsiness alert are all standard.

 What Alternatives Should I Look At?